joemoose/psiops/docs/stress.md

 You can reduce your stress level during a mission in several ways:

-- Spend 1 point of *momentum* to remove 1 stress point.
+- Spend 1 momentum point to remove 1 stress.
 - Rest at a rendezvous point to remove 1D6 stress.
 - Overcome a notable opponent or obstacle to remove 1 stress.